June 2021 – Resource Center in Action Update

 The International Association for Indigenous Aging received funding in July 2020 from the Centers for Disease Control and Prevention to support this initiative.
 It immediately began assembling a world-class majority Native Executive Committee and Advisory Group.
 Our members bring a wealth of expertise and passion to the table and help to guide our resource development and cultivation.
 This linked map provides a visual of our Advisory Group’s geographical reach and content scope.

-The American Indian and Alaska Native Brain Health Resource Center is committed to building partnerships with community stakeholders acrossthe country to advance brain health and work
+The American Indian and Alaska Native Brain Health Resource Center is committed to building partnerships with community key players acrossthe country to advance brain health and work

 towards promoting health practices that reduce the risk of Alzheimer’s and dementia among American Indians and Alaska Natives.
 Since launching, Jolie Crowder, the Senior Project Director for the Resource Center, has met with content experts and native elders across the country to help inform our approach.